ninchat/ninchat-api/api.md

 Reply event: [`message_updated`](#message_updated)

-Available for channel operators.
+Available for channel operators and moderators.
 Affects a single message on the channel.

 ### `update_user_messages`